MIrazul29/Movie_Recommendation/README.md

 # Installation
 To install and run this web application on your local machine, follow these steps:

-1.Clone this repository to your local machine using git clone.
+1. Clone this repository to your local machine using git clone.
-2.Install the required dependencies using pip install -r requirements.txt.
+2. Install the required dependencies using pip install -r requirements.txt.
-3.Create a new database and run the migrations using python manage.py migrate.
+3. Create a new database and run the migrations using python manage.py migrate.
-4.Load the sample movie data using python manage.py loaddata movies.json.
+4. Load the sample movie data using python manage.py loaddata movies.json.
-5.Start the web application using python manage.py runserver.
+5. Start the web application using python manage.py runserver.
 Usage
-6.To use the web application, simply open a web browser and navigate to the URL where the application is hosted (http://localhost:8000/ by default).
+6. To use the web application, simply open a web browser and navigate to the URL where the application is hosted (http://localhost:8000/ by default).
 You will be prompted to create a new account or log in if you already have one.

 Once you are logged in, you can rate movies by giving them a score from 1 to 5 stars.
 Based on your ratings, the application will recommend movies that you might like.
 You can view your personalized recommendations by clicking the "Recommendations" link in the navigation bar.